chemsedine/chemsedine.github.io/_posts/2025-10-18-Updating-Pfsnese-CE-from-2.7.2-to-2.8.1.md

 ---
 layout: post
-title: "Updating Pfsense"
+title: "Updating Pfsense CE 2.7.2 to 2.8.1"
+date: 2025-10-18
 ---

-At First i did a fresh installation of pfsense CE 2.7.2 on my HP Microserver Gen 10 plus, I noticed when i reboot the device i needed a monitor so he can boot to pfsense,
+At First i did a fresh installation of pfsense CE 2.7.2 on my HP Microserver Gen 10 plus,<br> I noticed when i reboot the device i needed a monitor so he can boot to pfsense,

-###Solution
+### Solution